divergentdave/draft-dcook-ppm-dap-interop-test-design/draft-dcook-ppm-dap-interop-test-design.md

 1. Create and start containers.
 1. Set up networking between containers.
-1. Try opening a TCP connection to each container's port, and retry until it succeeds.
+1. Try sending `/internal/test/ready` requests to each container, and retry until they succeed.
 1. Generate a random `TaskId`, random authentication tokens, and a VDAF verification key.
 1. Send a `/internal/test/endpoint_for_task` request ({{endpoint-for-task}}) to the leader.
 1. Send a `/internal/test/endpoint_for_task` request to the helper.